Designing Your Funeral

 It’s about bringing those you love together, at a time of loss.
 It’s a natural thing to do, and over time, has become a socially-expected practice.
 More importantly, a funeral or memorial service, whether traditional, or contemporary, is the first step in healing.

 You can have your service anywhere, and any way, you want.
 Your choices include the place of celebration, day of the week, and time of day; the musical selection, what prayers will be said or songs you’d like sung.
-We can arrange to have balloons released at the close of the service, a Bag Piper, and Keepsake gifts of wildflower seeds or a tree seedling can be given.
+We can arrange to have doves, butterflies, or balloons released at the close of the service.
+Keepsake gifts of wildflower seeds or a tree seedling can be given.
 We’re here to help you create the most memorable and meaningful service to honor your loved one.

 Burial or Cremation?